-Walking through the area of Genoa’s harbour and old port is easy.
-It may be one of the Med’s largest ports and stretches to provide more than 20 kilometres ( 12.5 miles) of wharves, but its quaint and new in equal measures.
-A cruise port welcomes day-trippers to Genoa, there’s the Genoa Maritime Museum, the largest aquarium in Europe and hundreds of moored pleasures vessels.
+Walking through the area of Genoa’s harbor and the old port is easy.
+It may be one of the Med’s largest ports and stretches to provide more than 20 kilometers ( 12.5 miles) of wharves, but it’s quaint and new in equal measures.
+A cruise port welcomes day-trippers to Genoa, there’s the Genoa Maritime Museum, the largest aquarium in Europe, and hundreds of moored pleasures vessels.
 The only thing marring the area is the elevated highway, the Circonvallazione a Mare, running in a very ugly fashion straight through the area.

 Visit the Largest Aquarium in Europe in Genoa

 Billing itself as the largest aquarium in Europe and found in Genoa’s old port, it could take you a long time to explore this place on the waterfront.
 It was built in 1992, celebrating the 500th anniversary of Genoan native Christopher Columbus.
 You’ll find sharks, dolphins, and penguins here – more than 15,000 marine animals in 70 different tanks.
 It is Genoa’s most popular exhibit and lines can be intense here, especially on wet days in Genoa. – get a skip-the-line ticket and go straight to the front.

 Adjacent to the aquarium is the Biosphere of Genoa, which contains tropical gardens and endangered and threatened species of plants reptiles, and birds.
 Known as “La Bolla” or the Bubble, this platform floats on the water of the harbor.
 Both the Aquarium and the biosphere are educational but entertaining attractions to see in Genoa.

 Visit Genoa’s Museums